dspinellis/git-issue/README.md

 source ${REPO_PATH}/gi-completion.sh
 ```

+### Backward compatibility with the gi command
-For backwards compatibility you can also use the original *gi* command,
+For backward compatibility you can also use the original *gi* command,
 by copying `gi.sh` to someplace in your path.
 In this case you must register the git alias to use the auto completion feature.
 If you have administrative access you can install it with